 Historically, and even now, organizations speak about hiring people who are the right cultural fit.
 This is where they miss the point, psychologically speaking, because we know that people don’t necessarily want to fit in as much as they want to belong.
 In companies where there is an emphasis on an organizational culture versus an inclusive one that respects and works with each individual’s diverse background, values, and talents, turnover rates are much higher and the rate of innovative products and services are much lower.

-Our innovative D&I Panoramic Program is a holistic approach to these dilemmas.
+Dr. Sara’s innovative Diversity, Inclusion & Engagement Program is a holistic approach to these dilemmas.
 The program entails a diagnostic diversity health check and insight generation paired with a host of workshops, 1:1 coaching sessions, HR consulting, offsite meetings, and capacity-building workshops, which lead to a sustainable new culture and steady state that embraces true diversity in a naturally inclusive environment.

 “We can’t solve a problem with the frame of mind that created it, we have to see the world anew.” – Albert Einstein

 In today’s competitive market, market research is only the first step in getting to know potential clients and customers.
 This includes interviews with business unit leaders, including the head of commercial development and R&D, the development of a strategic plan, bench-marking research, leadership training, customer insight ambassador training, roll-out, and evaluation.

 This type of engagement is well suited for companies that have products and services touching people across the world, and that interact with diverse cultures and worldviews.

 Dr. Sara and her partners excel at identifying and addressing certain gaps in healthcare professionals’ training.
 Past engagements include training and capacity building on topics such as sexual history taking, sexual attitude reassessment, female and male sexual dysfunctions, sexual practices around the globe, cross-cultural fluency, and working with high conflict couples.